BASTAcode/BASTA/docs/controls_io.rst

     xmlfilename = "input_myfit.xml"

 Name and location of the produced input file to be run by BASTA.
-The only requirement is for it to end on :py:func:`xml`.
-From there the user can freely define name and location of the file, e.g. when producing multiple input file for different frequency fitting methods, whereby the user might want to store them as :py:func:`freqfits/input03_r012.xml`.
+The only requirement is for it to end on ``xml``.
+From there the user can freely define name and location of the file, e.g. when producing multiple input file for different frequency fitting methods, whereby the user might want to store them as ``freqfits/input03_r012.xml``.

 Name of grid file
 -----------------